SensorDots/PortMuxRTool/README.md

 ```
 make menuconfig
 ```
 Then save and exit.
-Then run:
+Then run (after editing the usb-serial.c file):
 ```
 make drivers/usb/serial/usbserial.ko
 ```